FlowFuse/website/src/handbook/customer/marketing/webinars.md

 * Publish webinar recording
 * Social media post with link to webinar recording
 * In Hubspot send follow-up email to the registration list created in Hubspot that includes a link to the recording on YouTube.
+* For those who wanted to be contacted, change Life Cycle Stage property to MQL